-The concept of 'resilience' has been heavily studied in the literature, yet its focus continues to be on the physical, natural, and structural changes in areas that are most likely to be affected or already affected by climate change (Overseas Development Institute, 2016).
+The concept of resilience has been heavily studied in academic and environmental literature, yet its focus continues to be on the physical, natural, and structural changes in areas that are most likely to be affected or already affected by climate change (Overseas Development Institute, 2016).
 The CASL project highlighted the value of being open and receptive to community perspectives on what this abstract idea means to residents, using this as a guide to plan collaborative projects.
 Shifting practice in climate resilience contexts, the focus was on the phenomenological experience of people living in ecologically vulnerable areas (e.g., at risk of rising sea-levels for both aquariums), most of whom are economically disadvantaged and communities of color.
-This approach revealed their hopes for community resilience, in one of the case study sites, as indicated in interest in bonding more with their neighbors and building social capital.
+This approach revealed their hopes for community resilience.
+For example, one of the case study sites community members indicated their interest in bonding more with their neighbors and building social capital.
 In both sites, the connectedness of human and environmental goals was highlighted, whether through reducing air pollution for cleaner air, having greener spaces for recreational and educational uses, or learning how people impact their local waters.